Fine-tune with the API or CLI

 No

-Specifies the target height of the resized image in pixels.
+The target height of the resized image, in pixels.

-Video file - File path mode (Supported only by Qwen-VL models version qwen3.5 and later)
+Video file - File path mode (Supported on Qwen-VL models qwen3.5 and later)

 video